anika00mangla/anika00mangla/README.md

 > *"I don't just want to understand how things work — I want to build things that matter."*

-- 🧠 Living at the intersection of **AI, creativity, and curiosity**
+- 🧠 Exploring **AI, design & creativity** — where logic meets imagination
-- 🔭 Currently building my foundation in **Machine Learning & Python algorithms**
+- 🔭 Building real projects in **ML, Object Detection & Semantic Segmentation**
+- 🌐 Working on **Language Translation tools** and AI-powered web apps
 - 🎨 By night: designing, creating content, and turning ideas into something visual
 - 🤝 Open to collaborating on **open-source projects, AI experiments & hackathons**
-- 🌱 Exploring everything from **neural networks to design boards**
+- 🌱 Currently diving deeper into **neural networks, Python algorithms & TypeScript**
 - 💡 If it's AI, design, or something in between — I'm probably already experimenting with it :)
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/anika-m-892081299)
 - ⚡ Fun fact: *I switch between logic and creativity like others switch browser tabs*